 The AODA customer service standard requires agencies to provide services in a manner that respects the dignity and independence of people with disabilities, and to take into account a person’s disability when communicating with that person.

 As required by the AODA customer service standard, FACS Niagara has established an Accessibility Policy which sets out our commitment to service for people with disabilities.

-The FACS Accessibility Policy applies to all programs and services of the agency including Child Welfare Services, The Family Counselling Centre, our OEYC Program and our West Niagara Resource Consultant Program.
+The FACS Accessibility Policy applies to all programs and services of the agency including Child Welfare Services, The Family Counselling Centre, our EarlyON Child and Family Centres and our West Niagara Resource Consultant Program.